 Colorado Governor Roy Romer appointed Aaron to the Colorado Department of Law's Collection Agency Board (“CAB”) in the Office of the Attorney General in 1988.
 Aaron served there under both Democratic and Republican Attorneys General and promoted improvements on behalf of consumers.
 He was elected in 1989 as the first public member ever to serve as Chairman of the Board.
 In 1990, he was appointed by the Governor to serve as a business representative on the State's Complete Count Committee for the 1990 U.S. Census.

 Aaron has chaired numerous domestic and international events and is known as an excellent public speaker, moderator, and facilitator.
 He mediates crises and advises numerous organizations pro bono.
 His favorite activity is problem-solving in a “win/win” mode.
 Every year he also donates many of his appearances to assist charitable groups.
 For more information about Aaron’s moderating work and speaking topics, go to bit.ly/AHarber.

 Aaron also served on the Accountability Committee for his daughter’s public school, Peak to Peak K-12 Charter School, helped with the school’s fundraising (including the school’s primary annual fundraising dinner and auction), and worked in the school’s cafeteria as a volunteer serving lunch to students.
 He also helped with fundraising and was a volunteer who helped served as the emcee and auctioneer for the annual major fundraiser at his daughter’s elementary school (Bixby School) where he also served lunch for many years.

-He has served on the Advisory Board of the Ohio Center for Broadcasting and donates a considerable amount of his time every week to charitable organizations to help them with organizational planning and fundraising as well as to individuals who need business and personal advice.
+He has served on the Advisory Board of the Colorado Media School and donates a considerable amount of his time every week to charitable organizations to help them with organizational planning and fundraising as well as to individuals who need business and personal advice.